sriram0339/neuralNetworkControlAnimation/README.md

 - A simple inverted pendulum model
 - A model for balancing a ball on a beam
 - TORA: An underactuated model for controlling the position of a cart using a pendulum arm.

+## References

+[1] Souradeep Dutta, Xin Chen, and Sriram Sankaranarayanan, Reachability Analysis for Neural Feedback Systems using Regressive Polynomial Rule Inference In Hybrid Systems: Computation and Control (HSCC), pp. 150-168 (2019).
+Note: Special session on Safe Autonomy, AI and ML for CPS.

+[2] Souradeep Dutta, Susmit Jha, Sriram Sankaranarayanan, and Ashish Tiwari, Learning and Verification of Feedback Control Systems using Feedforward Neural Networks.
+In IFAC Conference on Analysis and Design of Hybrid Systems (ADHS), pp. 151-156 (2018).

 # Installation Instructions